 In simple terms, Retail Sales refers to the purchase of goods and services by customers.
 Or, as defined by Investopedia, it “tracks consumer demand for finished goods by measuring the purchases of durable and non-durable goods over a defined period of time”.

-Any mention of retail sales is also used in relation to the economic activity of a retail business.
-A drop in your monthly sales or stagnant growth is a clear indication that something isn’t right in your stores while any increase indicates health.
+Any mention of retail sales concerns the economic activity of your retail business.
+A drop in your monthly sales or stagnant growth is a clear indication that something isn’t right in your store while any increase indicates health

-Fortunately, no matter if you're a retailer or supplier, there are many different actions you can take to improve your chances of retail success.
+Fortunately, there are many different actions you can take to improve your chances of retail success.
 More importantly, there are many measures you can put in place so that you can increase your in-store sales.